JeffGiroux/f5_terraform/AWS/Autoscale_via_lb/README.md

 This solution uses a Terraform template to launch a 2-NIC deployment of a cloud-focused BIG-IP VE cluster (Active/Active) in Amazon AWS.
 It uses [AWS Autoscaling Groups (ASG)](https://docs.aws.amazon.com/autoscaling/ec2/userguide/AutoScalingGroup.html) to allow auto scaling and auto healing of the BIG-IP VE devices.
 Traffic flows from an AWS Network Load Balancer (NLB) to the BIG-IP VE which then processes the traffic to application servers.
 The BIG-IP VE instance is running with multiple interfaces: management, external.
 NIC0 is associated with the external network and used in ASGs. **NOTE: NIC-SWAP happens on mgmt interface**

-The BIG-IP VEs have the [Local Traffic Manager (LTM)](https://f5.com/products/big-ip/local-traffic-manager-ltm) module enabled to provide advanced traffic management functionality.
-In addition, the [Application Security Module (ASM)](https://www.f5.com/pdf/products/big-ip-application-security-manager-overview.pdf) can be enabled to provide F5's L4/L7 security features for web application firewall (WAF) and bot protection.

-Terraform is beneficial as it allows composing resources a bit differently to account for dependencies into Immutable/Mutable elements.
-For example, mutable includes items you would typically frequently change/mutate, such as traditional configs on the BIG-IP.
-Once the template is deployed, there are certain resources (network infrastructure) that are fixed while others (BIG-IP VMs and configurations) can be changed.

 This solution leverages more traditional Auto Scale configuration management practices where each instance is created with an identical configuration as defined in the Scale Set's "model".
 Scale Set sizes are no longer restricted to the small limitations of the cluster.
 The BIG-IP's configuration, now defined in a single convenient YAML or JSON [F5 BIG-IP Runtime Init](https://github.com/F5Networks/f5-bigip-runtime-init) configuration file, leverages [F5 Automation Tool Chain](https://www.f5.com/pdf/products/automation-toolchain-overview.pdf) declarations which are easier to author, validate and maintain as code.
 For instance, if you need to change the configuration on the BIG-IPs in the deployment, you update the instance model by passing a new config file (which references the updated Automation Toolchain declarations) via template's runtimeConfig input parameter.
 New instances will be deployed with the updated configurations.

 ## Version